csalmeida/ruby-classes-and-modules/README.md

 - Class method: `Array.new`
 - Instance method: `Array#size`

-This only applies to documentation and dot notation should be used on both bases when writing Ruby scripts.
+This only applies to documentation and dot notation should be used on both cases when writing Ruby scripts.

 ## Class Attributes